MicroHealthLLC/redmine_activity_report/README.md

 Based on the originaly Plugin developed by Centos-admin.

 The plugin is designed to send daily, weekly and monthly reports of the time spent on projects.

-Please help us make this plugin better telling us of any [issues](https://github.com/centosadmin/redmine_activity_report/issues) you'll face using it.
-We are ready to answer all your questions regarding this plugin.
+We updated to 3.x, based on actual redmine activity report (vs time logged of the original report) and you can also select activities

 ## Requirements